Skip to main content

 • It represents a complex piece of content that stands on its own without requiring extra conversation context.

-Some common examples of artifact content include:
+Common examples of artifact content include:

-• Documents (Markdown or Plain Text)
+• Documents (Markdown or plain text)

 • Code snippets